-Eastern is one of 4300 colleges and universities in America that prepares students to fill productive roles in our Knowledge Age.
+Eastern is one of 4300 colleges and universities in America that prepares students to fill productive roles in our society.
 The vast majority of these institutions define knowledge as the result of sound scientific and intellectual reasoning.
 About 200 of them define it as the result of the integration of such reasoning and faith.
 Eastern University is one of a handful of institutions that has expanded this definition of knowledge to include the integration of faith, reason and justice.

 Adding justice to the definition has transformed teaching and learning at Eastern in ways that are consequential to society.
-For example, business students who have graduated from Eastern over the last 25 years have incubated more than a million new jobs in the two-thirds world.
-The University's pioneering work in education over that same period has resulted in a Bill and Melinda Gates Foundation invitation to partner in the development of a promising new model for teaching and learning in urban high schools.
-Just imagine the value to society if this project is successful!
+For example, the University's pioneering work in education has resulted in a Bill and Melinda Gates Foundation invitation to partner in the development of a model for teaching and learning in urban high schools.
+The Eastern University Academy Charter School opens in September, 2009, with 102 students in grades seven and nine.
+These urban students are given the opportunity to earn as many as 60 college credits by the time they graduate from the Charter School.
+Each student has a program tailored to his or her particular interest, making learning relevant and rewarding.

-My prayer for each student at Eastern is that his or her wisdom will be like Solomon's.
-1:Kings 4 tells us that "God gave Solomon very great wisdom, discernment, and breadth of understanding, as vast as the sand on the seashore so that Solomon's wisdom surpassed the wisdom of all the people of the East...He composed 3000 proverbs, and his songs numbered 1005.
-He would speak of trees, from the cedar that is in the Lebanon to the hyssop that grows in the wall; he would speak of animals and birds, and reptiles and fish."
+My prayer for each student at Eastern, whether in the new Academy Charter School, or in one of our undergraduate, graduate, Seminary, international, or professional programs, is that his or her wisdom will be like King Solomon's.
 I also pray that each student will declare with Jesus that "the Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor...proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free..."
 (Luke 4:18).